 As you know we’ve been taking part in the A-Z Play at Home blog hop over the last few weeks.
 The idea is to be inspired by everyday objects in the home with our crafting and learning activities.
-This weeks letter is the letter K. this immediately made me think of keys as we always have spare keys in the bottom of drawers.
-No-one knows what they’re for and they are so easy to upcycle.
-Today I’m going to show you how to make a wind chime with keys.
+This weeks letter is the letter K. I recently saw a lovely wind chime made with painted keys on Pinterest.
+We always have spare keys in the bottom of our kitchen drawers, no-one knows what they’re for and they are so easy to upcycle.
+Today I’m going to show you our take on how to make a wind chime with keys.

 Equipment to make a keys wind chime: